 It’s created a fund for firefighters and aims to raise $100,000 this fire season.

 Hall RFS (ACT): givenow.com.au/hallruralfirebrigade

-Animal welfare organisations have stepped up to rescue and protect native fauna affected by bushfires that have torn through their habitat.
+Animal welfare organizations have stepped up to rescue and protect native fauna affected by bushfires that have torn through their habitat.

 Wildcare Queanbeyan: givenow.com.au/wildcarequeanbeyan

 Health-related causes listed on the GiveNow site include the Victorian Adult Burns Service at The Alfred hospital.
-The service provides help with complex major burn injuries, as well as less severe burns, for patients based in metro areas, and it also provides outpatient services for rural residents.
+The service provides help with complex major burn injuries and less severe burns for patients based in metro areas, and it also provides outpatient services for rural residents.

-Gippsland Women’s Health is seeking donations to support period needs for women and girls in the fire-affected communities of East and Far East Gippsland, and will organise donated and purchased goods to be distributed via relief centres.
+Gippsland Women’s Health seeks donations to support period needs for women and girls in the fire-affected communities of East and Far East Gippsland.
+It will organize donated and purchased goods to be distributed via relief centers.

 Climate Change Causes